ANU-RSES-Education/EMSC-3002/_sources/Introductory_Remarks.md

 ## What you will learn from this course

 Upon successful completion, students will have the knowledge and skills to:

   - Recognise, map and interpret the geological structure of deformed continental regimes, from mildly deformed upper crustal regimes to complexly deformed, deeper crustal regimes.
   - Interpret the relative timing of formation of structures, the kinematics of deformation, and progressive deformation histories.
   - Predict the geometry and location of structures at depth or in areas of poor outcrop.
-  - Apply an understanding of structural geology in the mining and resource exploration environment.
+  - Apply an understanding of structural geology in sustainable mining and basin management.

 <!-- Note, we will have to adjust the above to match our content without really changing anything !! -->